-Follow the directions on page 9 to stop bleeding with direct pressure-both where the bullet entered and where it exited.
-If there is no exit wound, the bullet will have to be removed.
-Get medical help.
+Get medical help as soon as possible for gunshot wounds.
+Stop bleeding with direct pressure (page 9).
+Check both where the bullet entered and where it exited.
+If there is no exit wound, the bullet may have to be removed.

-In all cases, wash the wound well and give cloxacillin (page 65), clindamycin (page 69), OR cephalexin (page 72).
+Gunshot wounds are likely to become infected.
+In all cases, wash the wound well and give one of these: cloxacillin, clindamycin, or cephalexin.

-For a bullet in the head, get help.
-On the way, raise the head a little with folded blankets or pillows.
+For a bullet in the head, on the way to get help, raise the head a little with folded blankets or pillows.
 Cover the wound with a clean bandage.